johnnymugs/self-talk/one/01_slide.md

 .notes JavaScript is pretty fun.
 .notes Deep down I know Mr. Eich must be a pretty smart guy, because for all its warts, there's something about JavaScript .notes that I just can't put my finger on that makes it really fun.
+TODO: And you must remember, it's true that JavaScript was initially written in a shockingly short period of time, but Brendan Eich was doing

 !SLIDE
+So I started looking into JavaScript's influences.

+!SLIDE
 # FP and Scheme
+I found that Scheme's influence had gotten a lot of attention lately.
 .notes this influece has gotten a lot of attention .notes at least in the circles I'm familiar with